beaconny-net/interface-research-lab/beacon-correctional-facility-proposal.md

 Repair Cafe is an established movement that empowers communities with the ability to repair "objects of everyday life such as electrical and mechanical devices, computers, bicycles, clothing, and other items." [[3](https://en.wikipedia.org/wiki/Repair_Caf%C3%A9)]

 Antony Tseng started a Beacon Repair Cafe in 2016 [[4](http://www.repaircafehv.org/beacon)] which was active for severals years but is now dormant due to competing life obligations.
-Our plan will create a perpetual home for a Repair Cafe that is able to leverage, and able to be leveraged, by the <a href="#e-waste-recycling-and-recovery-hub">E-Waste Recycling and Recovery Hub</a> and <a href="materials-and-tool-depot">Materials and Tool Depot</a> functions.
+Our plan will create a perpetual home for a Repair Cafe that is able to leverage, and able to be leveraged, by the <a href="#e-waste-recycling-and-recovery-hub">E-Waste Recycling and Recovery Hub</a> and <a href="#materials-and-tool-depot">Materials and Tool Depot</a> functions.

 ### E-Waste Recycling and Recovery Hub

+We will serve as a community hub for the disposal of E-waste such as computer equipment, consumer electronics, and household appliances.
+These materials will follow one of three tracks:

+1. The object will be restored to a working condition in collaboration with the <a href="#repair-cafe">Repair Cafe</a> and made available again to the community, either directly or through integration into one of our other functions
+2. The object will be salavaged for parts that will be catalogued and submitted into the <a href="#materials-and-tool-depot">Materials and Tool Depot</a> inventory, with any remaining, unusable materials sent for waste collection
+3. The object will be sent for waste collection

 ### Materials and Tool Depot